Angel Funds and Credit Transfers

 When would I deduct money from my Angel Fund?

-• If you have a student with a financial hardship that you know will have trouble covering their costs, you can use the Angel Fund to apply an "anonymous donation" to their account and reduce their balance.
+- If you have a member with a financial hardship that you know will have trouble covering their costs, you can use the Angel Fund to apply an "anonymous donation" to their account and reduce their balance.

-• If your program awards scholarships that can be used on a student's program fees, you can use the Angel Fund to transfer the amount awarded and reduce the student's balance.
+- If your program awards scholarships that can be used on a member's program fees, you can use the Angel Fund to transfer the amount awarded and reduce the member's balance.

 Adding money back to general fund

-• Since an Angel Fund is essentially money that's earmarked for student accounts, you can manually deduct funds if you'd like to remove that earmark and add that amount back to your program's general fund.
+- Since an Angel Fund is essentially money that's earmarked for member accounts, you can manually deduct funds if you'd like to remove that earmark and add that amount back to your program's general fund.

 Using the Angel Fund